SmexyGorilla/InternetRecoveryDownloader/README.md

 # InternetRecoveryDownloader
 A simple Windows program to download macOS Internet Recovery

+# Prerequisites
+Python (a fairly recent one is better) should be installed A fairly vanilla Windows install so all the commands work properly

 # Usage:
 # Step 1: Select version to download: